JakeRoggenbuck/cryptography/playfair-cipher/README.md

 - **Case 3**: Neither of the above two cases apply.
 When this happens, form a rectangle with each plaintext letter serving as diagonal vertices.
 The two opposite vertices are the corresponding ciphertext letters.

 In the example below, the plaintext digraph is `br`.
 These two points serve as the diagonal vertices of a rectangle.
-The opposite two vertices, `f` and `n`, make up the ciphertext digraph.
+The opposite two vertices, `f` and `n`, make up the ciphertext digraph. `b` points to `f` while `r` points to `n` for encryption substitution.

 | s | h | a | d | o |
 | :---: | :---: | :---: | :---: | :---: |